stollander33/docs/docs/developers/developer_guide.md

 ### REST classes

-RAPyDO is Object Oriented (based to the `Flask-Restful` plugin): each endpoint is mapped to a class and automatically configured.
+RAPyDO is Object Oriented (based to the `Flask-Restful` and `flask-apispec` libraries): each endpoint is mapped to a class and automatically configured.
 You can simply create a new python file in projects/YOUR_PROJECT/backend/apis to define your class-endpoint and it will be automatically added to the project.
+You can add new endpoints by using the templating commando: `rapydo add endpoint endpoint-name`

 ### Base endpoints

 Helper endpoints are provided out of the box:

 - `/api/status`
-- `/api/swagger`
+- `/api/specs`
 - `/auth/login`
 - `/auth/logout`
 - `/auth/tokens`
 - `/auth/profile`
+- `/auth/status`
+- `/api/admin/users`
+- `/api/admin/sessions`
+- `/api/admin/stats`

 ### Asynchronous tasks